-- Long records need to be maintained by the individual investors with regards to the date of purchase, date of sale, and date of repurchase in order to avoid the wash sale rule.
+- Long records need to be maintained by the individual investors regarding the date of purchase, date of sale, and date of repurchase to avoid the wash sale rule.

 - The tiring task for the individual investors to adhere to the regulations

-- Huge responsibility on the tax preparers to carefully assess the allowance or disallowance of the capital losses incurred by the individual taxpayers or investors.
+- Massive responsibility on the tax preparers to carefully assess the allowance or disallowance of the capital losses incurred by the individual taxpayers or investors.

-Wash Sale Rule is one of the debatable topics in the tax structure since it has many loopholes in it with regards to the dates, re-purchase of identical securities.
-This rule is not applicable in India however in the US, it is more stringent.
+Wash Sale Rule is one of the debatable topics in the tax structure since it has many loopholes in it regarding the dates, re-purchase of identical securities.
+This rule is not applicable in India; however, in the US, it is more stringent.